barriebyron/barriebyron/README.md

 I'm a silver-lining specialist with more than 20 years of experience in planning, designing, developing, delivering, and maintaining information products for a variety of audiences and purposes.

 My specialty is presenting complex ideas in ways that are clear and concise.
-My superpowers include asking the right questions and introducing you to people you want to know.
+My superpowers include asking the right questions, landing awesome jobs at terrific companies, and introducing you to people you want to know.

 ### What I do

-⛓️ Create content to attract and onboard developers.
+⛓️ Create content to attract and onboard product and blockchain developers.

 :keyboard:  Joyously craft and maintain structured, user-focused technical content that enables users to achieve their goals.